hoavu-cs/aku-chess-engine/README.md

 The engine currently plays rapid chess at an estimated **~3100-3400 ELO** (subject to further testing).
 The main goal is to improve the strength through exploring new ideas in the search algorithm.
 In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

-I'm new to chess development so any suggestion is welcome.
-Currently, the engine is pretty strong and based on some simple concepts:
+This is a fun side project so any suggestion is welcome.
+Currently, the engine is pretty strong and based on some simple techniques and NNUE evaluation.

-- Alpha-beta search, iterative deepening, and transposition tables
-- Futility pruning, reverse futility pruning, null move pruning
-- History score
-- Killer move (1 slot per ply)
-- Principle variation search
-- Late move reduction
-- Extensions (check, one-reply, singular)
-- LazySMP

-Progress is currently tracked using Sequential Probability Ratio Test [SPRT LOG](https://github.com/hoavu-cs/aku-chess-engine/tree/main/sprt).

 ## Evaluation Method

-- This engine uses **NNUE (Efficiently Updatable Neural Network) evaluation**.
+- This engine uses NNUE (Efficiently Updatable Neural Network) evaluation.

 - The engine has its own NNUE inference implementation for the vanilla NNUE (768 -> 256)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
 Currently testing (768 -> 512)x2.